Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 Tipping

-There is no official tipping system in Vietnam, and traditionally tipping is not customary here, as communism was being built here not long ago.
-All tourism sector workers, down to porters, receive a salary (though very small) and do not expect or count on tips, though they will be very happy with a small monetary token of appreciation from tourists.
+There is no official tipping system in Vietnam and it's traditionally not practiced here, since not long ago communism was still being built here.
+All tourism workers, including porters, receive a salary (though very small) and don't count on or expect tips, though they would be very happy with a small monetary thank you from tourists.

-Whether to tip or not is entirely up to you.
+Whether to tip or not depends entirely on your willingness.
 If you liked the service, you can leave a small amount.
-In taxis with meters, you can refuse change, rounding up to thousands of dong (tipping in taxis with a fixed price is out of the question).
-The same with change at a restaurant or cafe.
-For room cleaning, porters, you can give 10-15 thousand dong (approximately 0.38 USD).
+In a metered taxi, you can round up to thousands of dong (in fixed-price taxis, tips are out of the question).
+The same goes for change at a restaurant or cafe.
+For room cleaning or porter service, you can give 10-15 thousand dong (roughly 0.38 USD).

 User reviews and comments